Consed--A Finishing Package (Editor, Autofinish, Autoreport, Autoedit, and Align Reads To Reference Sequence)

 How to Get Phred/Phrap/Consed

-2. If you are an academic user of Phred/Phrap/Consed, read the following academic user agreement and follow the instructions in it.
-We are supposed to be picky about your following those instructions--if you don't, the agreement will be returned to you.
+1. If you work for a government or educational institution, read the following academic user agreement and follow the instructions in it.
+We are supposed to be picky about you following those instructions--if you don't, the agreement will be returned to you.
 So save yourself time by reading the entire agreement the first time.
+Email the entire agreement and the information requested including the number you get by clicking here.
+Email all this to each of the 3 email addresses listed in the agreement.

-3. If you are a commercial user of Phred/Phrap/Consed, there is a fee of roughly $10,000 for the entire Phred/Phrap/Consed for as many users, as many computers, and as many kinds of computers as you want at a particular site.
+2. If you are a commercial user of Phred/Phrap/Consed, there is a fee of roughly $10,000 for the entire Phred/Phrap/Consed for as many users, as many computers, and as many kinds of computers as you want at a particular site.
 (This fee is used to help support further Phred/Phrap/Consed development.)
-For the correct current price and details, you should contact swxfr (at) u.washington.edu or see UW TechTransfer Digital Ventures' Direct Licensing.
+For the correct current price and details, you should contact license@uw.edu or see UW CoMotion Express Licensing site.
+In either case, please cc bge (at) uw.edu

 If you have any technical questions or problems, feel free to contact us (replace the " at " with "@"):